joshbenz/someProjects/README.md

   - Console memory game.
 Project specification came from COC even though I didn't go there. http://www.canyons.edu/Departments/CMPSCI/Documents/ferguson/cs182/cs182program4Indy.html
   - I used it as a Java exercise using linked lists, graphs, stacks, and interfaces.

+### BTree
+- Reimplemented a binary tree so I could recall and help tutor my friends.
+And the AVL tree from my coursework is missing.